 This might not seem like a big deal, but it’s really important.
 If there are a lot of people, cars, bikes, and so forth around, you’ll want to avoid the music and headphones.
 You’ll want to be aware of what’s going on around you.

-Additionally, if you tend to run early in the morning or late at night, you’ll probably want to leave the headphones at home for safety.
+Additionally, if you tend to run early in the morning or late at night, leave the headphones at home for safety.
 This is especially important for females who need to be aware of their surroundings when there are fewer people around and it’s darker.

 Pros and Cons of Different Headphones

-Every person is different, so you’re going to have to figure out what’s best for you, but we’ve included some basic considerations for a couple different types of headphones.
+Every person is different, so figure out what’s best for you.
+But we’ve included some basic considerations for a couple different types of headphones.

 Wired vs. Wireless